Planning Teacher Breakfast: Try Something New?

 Have the host, or a guest who arrives early, do the chopping - and then they can tell everyone at the show how great the chopper is!:thumbup:;)

-What are some easy and delicious breakfast ideas for teachers?
+What are some easy breakfast ideas for a teacher breakfast event?

-How can I make sure there are enough options for teachers with dietary restrictions?
+How can I ensure there are options for dietary restrictions?

 Similar Pampered Chef Threads